-The Prince of Wales Trophy is presented annually to the student adjudged to have contributed most to the field of sustainable horticulture.Trophies are also awarded to other deserving organisations and causes.
+The Charity also supports the Prince of Wales’ Trophy, which is presented annually (following a national open competition) to the student adjudged to have contributed most to the field of sustainable horticulture.Trophies are also awarded to other deserving organisations and causes.

 The Company has close links with the Metropolitan Public Gardens Association, a long established charity which strives to preserve and improve gardens, neglected sites and green open spaces across London, as well as with The London Children's Flower Society and the London Gardens Society.